-In this seminar, students examine the practice of ministry through the church in the world, in light of the theological foundations of ministry.
+In this seminar, students examine the practice of ministry through the Church in the world, in light of the theological foundations of ministry.
 Special emphasis is given to the careful study of one's ministry context, planning and implementing ministry, conducting research in ministry, and evaluating effectiveness in ministry.
+Required.
+Three hours.